Determinantal learning for selecting subsets in wireless networks

 Direct method

-An elegant and natural method for simulating Poisson variates is to a result based on the homogeneous Poisson stochastic process.
-The points in time when a given homogeneous Poisson stochastic process increases forms a Poisson point process on the real line.
+An elegant and natural method for simulating Poisson variates is to use a result based on the homogeneous Poisson stochastic process.
+The points in time when a homogeneous Poisson stochastic process increases forms a Poisson point process on the real line.
 2Confusingly, the term Poisson process is often used to refer to both the stochastic process and the point process, but there is a slight difference.

 Using exponential random variables